 Voiced by Vin Diesel, the tiny version of the bounty-hunting plant creature and partner of Rocket Raccoon (voiced by Bradley Cooper) is super cute, and Groot has most of the best comedy moments in the movie.

 But is the new Baby Groot the same person as the original Groot?
-It seems the answer is both yes and no.
+It seems the answer is, somewhat definitively, no.

 Baby Groot still seems to be very much Groot in many respects.
 Physically, he has a lot of the same characteristics, such as the shape of his face.
 His personality seems to be similar, and there's the fact that he still communicates by saying only "I am Groot."

-It seems that Groot’s “age” after regenerating also affects his personality.
-In “Guardians of the Galaxy Vol. 2,” Baby Groot has all the childish inclinations his name suggests.
+It follows then that Baby Groot is actually growing up during the movies. after regenerating also affects In "Guardians of the Galaxy Vol. 2," Baby Groot has all the childish inclinations his name suggests.

-We also see him growing up to be something of a teenager in one of the movie’s post-credits scenes, with all the stereotypical annoyance with authority and messiness that goes with that age.
-So while Groot seems like the same person at heart, with the same dedication to his friends and general confusion about objects, colors and people as the original Groot, he’s also a little different as he “grows up.”
+We also see him growing up to be something of a teenager in one of the movie's post-credits scenes, with all the stereotypical annoyance with authority and messiness that goes with that age.
+So while Groot has some of the same characteristics, with the same dedication to his friends and general confusion about objects, colors and people as the original Groot, he's also a different, developing person.